AlexiaChen/awesome-stars/README.md

 - [tidwall/rtree.rs](https://github.com/tidwall/rtree.rs) – A fast R-tree for Rust
 - [model-checking/kani](https://github.com/model-checking/kani) – Kani Rust Verifier
 - [ellie/atuin](https://github.com/ellie/atuin) – 🐢 Magical shell history
-- [aptos-labs/aptos-core](https://github.com/aptos-labs/aptos-core) – A layer 1 for everyone!
+- [aptos-labs/aptos-core](https://github.com/aptos-labs/aptos-core) – Aptos is a layer 1 blockchain built to support the widespread use of blockchain through better technology and user experience.
-- [eraft-io/eraft](https://github.com/eraft-io/eraft) – A generic raft library
 - [lambdaclass/cairo-rs](https://github.com/lambdaclass/cairo-rs) – cairo-rs is a Rust implementation of the Cairo VM.
-Cairo is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly.
+Cairo (CPU Algebraic Intermediate Representation) is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly.
 Cairo and similar proof systems can be used to provide scalability to blockchains.
 - [dimforge/rapier](https://github.com/dimforge/rapier) – 2D and 3D physics engines focused on performance.
 - [pyrossh/rust-embed](https://github.com/pyrossh/rust-embed) – Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
 - [aws/s2n-quic](https://github.com/aws/s2n-quic) – An implementation of the IETF QUIC protocol